Help protect the environment and earn grant funds for your neighborhood.

 To become a volunteer, please contact your neighborhood homeowners' association and let the President or a designated public liaison or committee organizer know that you are interested in participating.
 Review the SIG Program Frequently Asked Questions, and complete and submit your GYR Volunteer Application according to the instructions.
 (Click here to see a list of HOA contacts.)

-To contact the GYR Volunteers, or to schedule a presentation at one of their meetings, please contact our Neighbor Volunteer Office.
+To contact the GYR Volunteers, or to schedule a presentation at one of their meetings, please contact our Parks & Recreation Sustainability Coordinator.